Updated as of 3:26 p.m. on Nov. 10 to include comment from Associate Provost for Academic Inclusive Excellence Naeemah Clark.

 Hugs, smiles, tears and words of encouragement filled Haggard Avenue on Nov.
 6 following the election results between former President Donald Trump and Vice President Kamala Harris.
-In the early hours of Wednesday morning, former President Trump was elected the 47th President of the United States.
+In the early hours of Wednesday morning, former President Trump was elected the 47th President of the U.S.

-Junior Zachary Diamond said he saw an email about the event and wanted to check it out.
+Junior Zachary Diamond said he saw the email about the event and wanted to check it out.
 He wrote, “Sometimes you have to create your own sunshine” on the concrete.

 “Every day is different,” Diamond said.
 “Some people have good days, some people have bad days — and on days like this where people are so conflicted, it’s important to manage your emotions.”